 After keeping clean, the three most important factors for wound healing are:

 - Immune System

 Your immune system can be stimulated with supplements like Beta 1, 3-D Glucan, which will encourage tissue granulation and macrophage activity.
-Your diet is the fuel that keeps your body running and provides the raw fuels to heal.
+We use the Transfer Point Brand Your diet is the fuel that keeps your body running and provides the raw fuels to heal.
 Vitamins support all the various healing processes at every stage.
 Don’t forget that sleep is part of the body recovery cycle and make sure you are getting enough.